Changing careers can be scary! But trust us, breaking into a career in tech isn’t as daunting as it might feel at the very beginning.

 If you’re worried about losing all the hard work you’ve already put into your current career, you’re not alone.
 The sunk cost fallacy is one that many career changers struggle with—particularly those who are coming to tech from seemingly unrelated fields.

 The reality is that most people who want to start a career in tech are able to find at least a few transferable skills to add to their resumé.
-And most often, it’s your soft skills that are the most transferrable and that take the most time and effort to cultivate.
+And most often, it’s your soft skills that are the most transferable and that take the most time and effort to cultivate.

 Anyone who has worked in design, marketing, engineering, accounting, copywriting, customer service, sales, human resources, or recruiting—in just about any sector—will most certainly find that the skills they’ve invested in already will transfer to a tech career.